 Our empirical results, summarized in \Cref{fig:representation}, lead to two interesting observations.
 First, LayerSync induces a more homogeneous distribution of high-quality features across the network's layers, leading to 32.4 \% improvement in the average validation accuracy for classification, 63.3 \% in average mIOU, and 88.2 \% improvement in average alignment with DINOv2.
 Secondly, we observe not only a shift in the block with the best performance in downstream tasks but also an improvement in the best performing block.
 While an increase in mean performance is an intuitive consequence of regularizing weaker layers toward a high-performing one, the emergence of a new peak that significantly surpasses the baseline's maximum is a non-trivial finding.

 We conclude that the representational benefits of LayerSync are not merely a byproduct of accelerated convergence.
 Even when the baseline model is afforded more than 8x larger training budget to match generative performance, its internal representations remain significantly inferior.
-We therefore hypothetize that LayerSync acts as a powerful structural regularizer that fundamentally alters the model's optimization trajectory.
+We therefore hypothesize that LayerSync acts as a powerful structural regularizer that fundamentally alters the model's optimization trajectory.
 By imposing an internal semantic constraint, it guides the network to discover a more efficient and globally coherent feature hierarchy, one that remains inaccessible to the unconstrained model.

 Furthermore, it is noteworthy that the quality of representations learned with LayerSync approaches that of models trained with powerful external guidance.
 Our peak classification accuracy, for example, is comparable to the results reported by \citep{yu2024representation}.
 We interpret this as evidence for our initial hypothesis: LayerSync establishes a virtuous cycle that progressively refines the entire feature hierarchy.
 Notably, the layer of peak performance often shifts to align with the chosen reference layer.
-For instance, when layer 8 was synced with layer 16, the new performance peak emerged at layer 16.
-One possible interpretation is that the alignment process redefines the model's internal structure, effectively positioning the reference layer as the new frontier between feature encoding and decoding.
-We leave a deeper investigation and further evaluation of LayerSync’s impact on representations as future work.
+A more detailed analysis is provided in \Cref{virtuous-cycle}.